bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- overcast clouds
+- broken clouds
 - 97% humidity
-- 6 mph wind
+- 10 mph wind
-- 0.5 inches of precipitation in the past 24 hours
+- 0.49 inches of precipitation in the past 24 hours

 ## Temperature History